-Why Writing Clearly is Hard For Artists (and Other Nice People) & What You Can Do To Make It Easier
+Why Writing Clearly is Hard For Artists (and Other Humble People) & What You Can Do To Make It Easier

 The first post in our series helped artists and new writers understand how we confuse our readers.

 Now we’ll explore two reasons why we write weird in the first place.